benmvp/benmvp.com/content/minishops/typescript-for-react-developers/index.md

 ## You’ll need to have...

 - No prior experience with TypeScript is necessary! 🙌🏾
-- Attended the [Zero to React with Hooks](/minishops/zero-to-react-with-hooks/) minishop or have similar experience building React applications using hooks
+- Experience building React applications using hooks (consider taking the [Migrating to React Hooks](/minishops/migrating-to-react-hooks/) or [Zero to React with Hooks](/minishops/zero-to-react-with-hooks/) minishops first)

 ## This minishop may not be for you if you...

 - Already have some experience using TypeScript in React
-- Don’t yet have experience using hooks in React (consider the [Migrating to React Hooks](/minishops/migrating-to-react-hooks/) minishop instead)
+- Have React experience, but don’t yet have experience using hooks (again consider the [Migrating to React Hooks](/minishops/migrating-to-react-hooks/) minishop instead)

 ## Code of Conduct